prepare_uniswap_swap

 Attacks that exploit this kind of access

 Prepare a direct Uniswap V3 swap (bypasses LiFi aggregator).
 Use this ONLY when the user explicitly asks for Uniswap — otherwise default to prepare_swap which compares routes across venues.
 Same-chain only (Uniswap V3 is not a bridge).
 Auto-picks the best pool fee tier (100/500/3000/10000 bps) by quoting all four against QuoterV2 and choosing the one with the best price; pass feeTier to override.
 Supports ERC-20 <-> ERC-20, native-in (ETH -> ERC-20), and native-out (ERC-20 -> ETH).
 Both exact-in and exact-out.
 Returns an unsigned tx (with a reset+approve chain when the router needs allowance) that send_transaction can forward to Ledger Live.
 Single-hop only in v1 — multi-hop routes through an intermediate asset (e.g. via WETH) fall back to prepare_swap.
-It is categorised as a Destructive tool in the VaultPilot MCP MCP Server, which means it can permanently delete or destroy data.
+It is categorised as a Financial tool in the VaultPilot MCP MCP Server, which means it involves financial transactions.
 Block by default and require explicit approval.

 prepare_uniswap_swap accepts 11 parameters: chain, amount, wallet, feeTier, toToken, fromToken, amountSide, slippageBps, toTokenDecimals, fromTokenDecimals, acknowledgeHighSlippage.
 Required: chain, amount, wallet, toToken, fromToken.
 The full parameter table on this page comes from the server's own tool schema.